 A Supervisory Board of RIAM was appointed in May 2016 to supervise RIAM and the investment institutions managed by RIAM.
-The Supervisory Board comprises J. Kremers, Y. Fujii and S. Barendregt-Roojers.
+The Supervisory Board consists per 18 September 2018 of J.J.M.
+Kremers, Y. Fujii, S. Barendregt-Roojers and R.R.L.
+Vlaar.